JalenDixon/nodeLibrary/README.md

 # Node Library

 ### This library is designed to be used with little to no knowledge of node.js.
-Simply import the 'NODE' class and access the methods using dot notation (Example: `let myVariable = new Node() -> myVariable.write(parameters go here)`), and you're on your way to manipulating the file system without digging through documentation
+Simply import the constant useNode and access the methods using dot notation (Example:  ```useNode.method(parameters go here)```), and you're on your way to manipulating the file system without digging through documentation

 However, if documentation is your life's blood.
 The methods used can be referenced in their more technical state here -> <https://nodejs.org/api/>

 ## Node Object

-`Export Class Node{...methods}`
+Import the useNode const using the 'import' method.
-Import the node object using either 'require' or 'import' methods.
-(Require for common js and import for module) `const myVariable = require('fs')`or `import * as fs from "node:fs";`
+ `import {useNode} from "./master";`

 #### The file methods are asynchronous and non-blocking.
 The directory methods are synchronous and blocking.
-This was an intentional design choice, to prevent unexpected behavior with directories
+This was an intentional design choice, to prevent unexpected behavior with directories.

-## Here are a list of methods this class has access to
+## Here are a list of methods this constant has access to

 - Write
 - ReadFile